Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Social media is an effective tool for generating new leads for your site, selling more products, and boosting your conversion rates.
 You can generate website traffic by including direct links to your website in your bio or posts.
 There are numerous additional routes to promote your site or brand, such as creating contests involving users engaging with your posts, sharing live streaming events via your Youtube or Instagram channel, or selling your products directly through Facebook’s Shop Section on Instagram's Shopping feature.

 3. Foster relationships with customers

 Engaging with your customers on social media can help you to build the trust and support of your customers.
-You can do this by responding to their comments, sharing their posts that they tag you in, running competitions, or asking customers for their feedback.
+You can do this by responding to their comments, sharing the posts that they tag you in, running competitions, or asking customers for their feedback.
 Customers will not only appreciate the response but they will promote your channel to their followers, extending brand awareness.

 4. Learn from competitors

 You can increase your brand’s reputation and ensure that your brand stands out by studying competitors' brand channels and social media behavior.
-Social media gives you a platform to watch what your competitors are doing, how they are engaging and what drives their sales, and subsequently to adjust your brand campaign and marketing strategy to increase sales and ensure that your brand is unique.
+Social media gives you a platform to watch what your competitors are doing, how they are engaging, and what drives their sales, and subsequently, to adjust your brand campaign and marketing strategy to increase sales and ensure that your brand is unique.

 5. Organize a schedule for your posts

 There are many tools available to schedule posts and monitor social media engagement.
 These tools are effective ways to run your social media marketing campaigns easily and timeously, saving you expenses and valuable resources in the long term.
 Some of these tools include: